Winter Driving Conditions

 Phase 3: Flowing Wells East & West

-Through the Flowing Wells East & West phase of the project, MDT will reconstruct just less than 7 miles of MT 200, starting approximately 2 miles west of the Flowing Wells Rest Area and extending east, crossing the intersection of MT 200 with Montana Highway 24 (MT 24), a popular route for recreationists traveling to Fort Peck Lake.
-Work is anticipated to begin this spring.
+Through the Flowing Wells East & West phase of the project, MDT and contractor, Central Specialties Inc., are working to reconstruct 7 miles of MT 200, starting approximately 2 miles west of the Flowing Wells Rest Area and extending east, crossing the intersection of MT 200 with Montana Highway 24 (MT 24), a popular route for recreationists traveling to Fort Peck Lake.
+Work began in spring 2025 and is expected to be completed in 2026.

-As part of the planned improvements for MT 200, this phase involves replacing five aging timber bridges, three of which currently have load postings.
-Load postings indicate the maximum weight that can legally cross a bridge for various vehicle types.
+As part of the planned improvements for this phase, five aging timber bridges are being replaced, three of which had load postings.
+Load postings indicate the maximum weight that can be legally carried across a bridge for various vehicle types.
 Replacing these timber bridges is a crucial component of this project.

 During construction, drivers should anticipate traffic control, lane reconfigurations, and reduced speeds.
 Short delays of up to 15 minutes may occur.

-Efforts will be made to maintain two-lane traffic as much as possible.
+Efforts will be made to maintain two-lane traffic whenever possible.
 However, to ensure safety and mobility in the work zone, one-lane traffic controlled by pilot vehicles and/or flaggers may be necessary for some construction activities.

 Project updates will be shared monthly and at key times of increased construction activity via email, webpage, and text message.
-To receive text updates* for both Flowing Wells East & West and West of Jordan projects, text HWY200JORDAN to 41411.
-To subscribe for email updates, email
+To receive text updates* for both the Flowing Wells East & West and West of Brockway-West projects, text HWY200JORDAN to 41411.
+To subscribe to receive email updates, email

 UPN 9108